Academic Jobs in Germany

 Most doctoral student positions in Germany are advertised as TV-L 13.
 What is that?
-Here's a quick reference:
+Here is a quick reference:

 TV-L 13 or TV-L E13

-Other less-in-demand occupations often pay a percentage of a full salary, e.g., 50% or 75%.
+Other less-in-demand occupations often pay a percentage of a full salary, for example 50% or 75%.
 As mentioned above, this does not apply to engineering positions.

-Postdocs are often paid on the same pay scale as the doctoral students, i.e., TV-L 13.
+Postdocs are often paid on the same pay scale as the doctoral students, for example TV-L 13.
 By virtue of being older and having more experience, that may mean higher salary though.
-Also, postdoctoral positions with special responsibilities, such as junior research group leaders, may carry higher salary category, e.g., TV-L 14 or even TV-L 15.
+Also, postdoctoral positions with special responsibilities, such as junior research group leaders, may carry higher salary category, for example TV-L 14 or even TV-L 15.
 Working hours remain, alas, at the magic 39.83 hours per week.

 If you know a bit of German, a TV calculator can help determine exactly brutto salary, based on your age, experience and family status.
-Average salaries (including benefits) are also listed in a German document from the DFG.
+Average salaries together with benefits are also listed in this german document from the DFG.

 Fascinated?
 We probably have some TV-L positions available...